jrnl-org/jrnl/docs/reference-config-file.md

 # Configuration File Reference

-You can configure the way `jrnl` behaves in a configuration file.
+You can configure `jrnl` with a configuration file.

 !!! note
     Backup your journal and config file before editing.
 Changes to the config file